 How ooddle Helps

 Core members get the full challenge with daily prompts and area-specific guidance.
-Pass members get adaptive sequencing based on tightness patterns reported over time.
+Pass members get adaptive sequencing based on tightness patterns reported over time, with the protocol learning which areas you need most and prioritizing those.

 Explorer is free.
 Core is twenty-nine dollars per month.
 Pass is seventy-nine dollars per month and is coming soon.